Mikusch/MannVsMann/README.md

 ![Mann vs. Mann Logo by RatX](https://repository-images.githubusercontent.com/359592641/ec8bd400-b132-11eb-8ae7-bf0809723735)

-**A custom Team Fortress 2 gamemode that puts Mann vs. Machine upgrades into regular gameplay.**
+**A custom Team Fortress 2 gamemode that mixes Mann vs. Machine mechanics with regular gameplay.**

 Mann vs. Mann was originally created by [Screwdriver](https://github.com/ScrewdriverHyena) and [Kenzzer](https://github.com/Kenzzer) in 2018 for the Red Sun Over Paradise community.
 Development on it was ultimately stopped and the plugin was never released to the public.